lorikrell/gamerchic/docs/horror.md

 ## Horror Building Blocks

-The following are a few building blocks of story and mechanics to consider when creating investigations.
+The following are a few building blocks of story and mechanics to consider when creating tales of horror.

 <div id="vhilit">